vxhernandez/behind_the_wheel/README.md

 - **Data Population:** Populated the database with relevant data and ensured data integrity.
 - **Data Cleaning and ETL:** Conducted data cleaning and ETL (Extract, Transform, Load) processes to prepare the data for analysis.
 - **Exploratory Data Analysis (EDA):** Analyzed the data to identify patterns, trends, and insights that drive decision-making.
-- **Column Management:** Updated column names and altered data entries as necessary to enhance data quality.
 - **Analytical Questions:** Defined and answered pertinent analytical questions to uncover actionable insights.
-- **Tools and Technologies:** Utilized various tools and technologies, including Notion.io for requirements analysis, Lucidchart for designing Entity-Relationship Diagrams (ERD), SSIS for ETL processes, SQL Server for database creation, and Tableau for developing visually intuitive dashboards and reports.
+- **Tools and Technologies:** Utilized various tools and technologies, including Notion.io for requirements analysis, Lucidchart for designing Entity-Relationship Diagrams (ERD), SSIS for ETL processes, SQL Server for database creation, Excel for data cleansing, and Tableau for developing a visually intuitive dashboard.

 ### Goals: